 - The smoothness

 Specifically, the thicker, stiffer and more jagged a fabric is, the harder it is to use, and the thinner, softer and smoother a fabric is, the easier it is to use.
 This means that the hardest materials to use for a rag rug beginner are things like thick upholstery fabric (like offcuts from curtains or sofas), sturdy denim, jersey with stiff vinyl print on it and loose weave lace (which has jagged edges when cut).
-I never actively avoid any of those fabrics, but I wouldn’t do a whole rug in them.
+I rarely actively avoid any of those fabrics, but I wouldn’t do a whole rug in them.

 The easiest fabrics for a rag rug beginner to work with are things like soft jersey, lycra, fleece and blanket yarn, which pull through the hessian smoothly and easily.